mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/diagnostic.md

 With the ability to log messages, we can start to explore the API by overriding each of the _View Model_ virtual methods and then experiment with the display in ATLAS to see when and in what situations these overridden methods are called.

-For other state, methods and services we can explore these by adding additional user interface elements to the _View_ to view the results and any side effects of interacting with them.
+For state, methods and services we can explore these by adding additional user interface elements to the _View_ to view the results and any side effects of interacting with them.

 Start the tutorial by [creating a new display from scratch](createfromscratch.md) named `EnhancedDisplayPlugin`.